luketurnbull/vi-form/README.md

 [x] - Create initial project and delete original styles
 [x] - Deploy to vercel
 [x] - Install MUI

+Using create-react-app or similar as a base - create a react Material UI form component that inherits an array of form input props. https://mui.com/material-ui/getting-started/installation/

 [x] - Create component folder divided into ATOMIC designs [x] - Create Initial Text Input component
 [x] - Install react-hook-form
-[ ] - Create initial form in page.tsx
+[ ] - Create initial form component
+[ ] - Create array of form input props

+The types of inputs required for this reusable component are: text - text input email - text input phone - text input, number only? postcode - text input, number only- max 4 chars? select - select checkbox - checkbox - assuming this is a single checkbox and not a group

-[ ] - Add input to form
+[ ] - Add text input to form
+[ ] - Create Select input molecule
+[ ] - Create Checkbox molecule

 # Instructions:

 ## VI Test

-Using create-react-app or similar as a base - create a react Material UI form component that inherits an array of form input props. https://mui.com/material-ui/getting-started/installation/

-The types of inputs required for this reusable component are: text email phone postcode select checkbox

 These inputs should have validation and you should also note in the design the required fields \*.